 CHOREA Theatre was founded in 2004 in Lublin, as a result of collaboration between two groups of performers.
 First group, 'The Ancient Orchestra', was developing musical and rhythmical work.
 Second group, 'Dances of the Labyrinth', was experimenting on movement and dance.
 Since 2004, before they found their residence in Lodz in 2007, they have been working in several locations.
 The company was first based in Naleczow, Srebrna Gora and Warsaw, they cooperated with Erthfall Dance Theatre in Cardiff (Wales).
 Since 2007 they established a permanent base in the city of Lodz, co-founding with Lodz Art Centre a cultural institution named Fabryka Sztuki (Art Factory) and they own an amazing industrial theatre spaces (for rehearsals, performances and workshops) situated in the 19th Century factories, named Art_Inkubator in Fabryka Sztuki in Lodz.

-During 16 years of activity CHOREA Theatre fully developed its educational and artistic work.
-CHOREA artists organized many international workshop sessions, transnational artistic projects, several 10 of their own International Theatre Festival Retroperspektywy and nationwide Theatre Festival Perspektywy, and created more than 40 theatre productions, performances, and concerts.
+During 17 years of activity CHOREA Theatre fully developed its educational and artistic work.
+CHOREA artists organized many international workshop sessions, transnational artistic projects, their own International Theatre Festival Retroperspektywy and nationwide Theatre Festival Perspektywy, and created more than 60 theatre productions, performances, and concerts.
 In 2015 CHOREA artists recorded a musical album 'Lullabies' and published actors training handbook 'Actors physical training.
 From individual to group actions'.
 In 2020 we recorded our second musical album "Gilgamesh" - concert for a choir, jazz trio and string quartet.
-CHOREA group collaborates with artists from all over the world: USA, Great Britain, Israel, Spain, India, Greece, Italy, Bulgaria, Syria, Japan, Russia, Belarus, Czech Republic, Slovakia, Hungary, Georgia, Moldova, etc.
+CHOREA group collaborates with artists from all over the world: USA, Great Britain, Israel, Spain, India, Greece, Italy, Bulgaria, Syria, Japan, Russia, Belarus, Czech Republic, Slovakia, Hungary, Georgia, Moldova, Ukraine, Croatia, Sweden, Norway, etc.

 During last years CHOREA Theatre presented their performances, concerts and intensive workshop sessions all over the world.
 In 2009 CHOREA performed on International Meeting on Ancient Drama Festival in Delphi, (Greece).
 In 2010 we cooperated with Rosanna Gamson Worldwide Theatre in Los Angeles (USA).
 In 2011 we presented our work in Escena Contemporanea Festival in Madrid (Spain) and in Mayerhold Theatre Centre in Moscow (Russia).
 In 2012 we visited Stage Centre in Tel Aviv (Israel).
 In 2011, 2012 and 2013 we performed on Bharat Rang Mahotsav - the biggest international Theatre Festival in India.
 In 2014 and 2015 we showed our performances in Art Carnuntum Verein für Kunst Geschichte Theater Kultur Festival in Art Carnuntum (Austria).
 In 2015 we presented our work in Luxembourg (Luxembourg) and in Chisnau (Moldova).
 In 2015 and 2016 we performed in Tbilisi International Festival of Theatre (Georgia).
 In 2017 we performed in Berlin (Germany), Stockholm (Sweden) and in St.Petersburg (Russia).
 In 2018 we visited Baerum Kulturhus and sandvika Teater in Oslo (Norway), we leaded an intensive workshop session, in terms of "Polish Theatre Days” during II International Theatre Festival TheATRIUM 2018 in Drama Theatre in Klaipeda (Lithuania), performed in Danube Bend Theatre in Vac (Hungary) in terms of V4 Festival and Theatre Meeting 2018, and performed on Festivalul International de Teatru Pentru Publicul Tanar in Iasi (Romania).
 In 2019 we visited NUKU Theatre in Tallin (Estonia), where we performed on Visual Theatre Festival NuQ Treff, and again performed in Danube Bend Theatre in Vac (Hungary) in terms of V4 Festival and Theatre Meeting 2019.
-In 2020 we leaded intensive workshop session in Akademija za umjetnost i kulturu, in Osijek (Croatia), and leaded a big international project 'Ukraine - Poland: The borderland of theatre cultures' in Lviv and Kiev (Ukraine).
+In 2020 we leaded intensive workshop session in Akademija za umjetnost i kulturu, in Osijek (Croatia), and leaded a big international online project 'Ukraine - Poland: The borderland of theatre cultures' in Lviv and Kiev (Ukraine).
 In 2021 we leaded intensive workshop sessions at the Akademija za umjetnost i kulturu / The Academy of Arts and Culture in Osijek and at the Academy of Dramatic Art / Academy of Fine Arts / Academy of Music in Zagreb (Croatia).
 We also leaded big international project 'Schulz-Grotowski: przekraczanie granic', in terms of which we leaded workshops and performed in Lviv (Ukraine).

 CHOREA is a category borrowed from the history of ancient Greek theatre.
 It defines how three elements of expression – word, music and movement – function when practiced by a single actor and a group of actors.
 The ancient theatre experience marked the beginning of our quest; now we are trying to avoid a fixation on it, and we are looking for other sources of inspiration.
 We do not attempt to make reconstructions, enclaves, or reproduce the aesthetic context which would allow for the fullest recreation of remote and contemporary traditions, but we reach for the source, a motive, a piece, and try to hit with it, bounce it off the factory walls, off a piece of metal sheet or crumbling bricks and concrete floor, in order to see and hear something within ourselves.